(618) 327-4800 (ext. 340)

 So what do we do?

 Led by professionals with years of experience in disaster response, Washington County EMA staff prepare plans and procedures for responding to natural disasters or other emergencies.
 The Washington County EMA Director is responsible for planning and leading the responses to natural disasters and other emergencies.
 We work closely with government agencies (both local and federal), nonprofits, private companies, and the public to develop effective plans that minimize damage and disruptions during an emergency.
 It is important that we regularly analyze the resources, equipment, and staff available to respond to emergencies.
 If resources are limited or equipment is lacking, we work within our means to obtain what is needed, sometimes from another community or even the State.
 One of EMA’s most important tasks includes setting up or teaching training courses and disaster exercises for staff, volunteers, and local agencies to help ensure an effective and coordinated response to an emergency.
 EMA staff also may visit schools, hospitals, or other community groups to provide updates on plans for emergencies.
 During an emergency you can find us maintaining a command center where we can monitor and manage the emergency operations.
 Our Director helps to lead the response, prioritizing certain actions if necessary.
 These actions may include ordering evacuations, conducting rescue missions, or opening public shelters who find themselves with nowhere else to go.
+With the name change we are now also responsible for Cyber security, Terrorism response, Civil Unrest and School Safety.
+We will be working very closely with the Washington County Sheriff’s Office to fulfill our new obligations.

 How can I help?